-While personalization at every step might prove unnecessary, there are certain engagements that require it.
+While personalization at every step might prove unnecessary, certain engagements require it.
 It is important to identify those moments throughout the funnel and ensure you add the extra finesse.
 To achieve this, try to find an automated solution that will enable you to create personalized experiences for your customers.

-3. Clear and simple problem resolution paths
+3. Clear and simple problem-resolution paths

 4. Synced customer data across channels and devices

 Since most actions and interactions are coming from mobile devices, it is no surprise that players often defer to social channels when seeking a resolution.
 Constant monitoring and syncing of social channels and your CRM platform are crucial for ensuring there are no unanswered questions or comments on your social media or other customer support channels.